tmschl/todo_or_not/README.md

 #### Migrations

+When you change, add, or delete a table, run migrations from package.json

+1. To name migration, add migraiton name at end of `npm run migration:generate` string: e.g. `npm run typeorm -- -d ./src/config/typeorm.ts migration:generate ./src/migrations/[add-migration-name-here]`.
-When you change a table, go to package.json and name migration in `npm run migration:generate`.
-After generating you should run the migration `npm run migration:run` and also run `npm run build`.
+2. One generated, you should run the migration `npm run migration:run`
+3. Then, to polish, re:run `npm run build`.